codebar/tutorials/html/lesson4/tutorial.md

 ## Positioning

-By default, all HTML elements position is **static**.
+By default, all HTML elements have a position of **static**.
 This means that they are positioned within the normal flow of the page and ignore any `top`, `bottom`, `right` or `left` properties defined  in the CSS.

-Inline boxes flow from left to right and block boxes from top to bottom
+Inline boxes flow from left to right and block boxes from top to bottom.

 ### Relative positioning
 When an element's position is defined as relative `position: relative;` it is no longer in the normal flow and it can be moved to the top, right, bottom or left.
 It can be used in conjunction with `absolute` positioning.